 Now, check this important point… our cells have not evolved to generate and express a specific receptor which would allow a virus to enter.
 These receptors have natural functions and are important to our cells, and that is why we express them.
 However, viruses have evolved to utilize these receptors for their own benefit.
 Very sneaky!
 So, when a viral protein (the key) binds to the cellular receptor (the lock), the virus will enter and infect our cells.

-Our immune system, however, was VERY cleaver and designed a mechanism to cover the viral key.
+Our immune system, however, was VERY clever and designed a mechanism to cover the viral key.
 Yes, we can produce antibodies against the viral protein which is essential for viral entry.
 Once blocked, it can’t interact with the cellular receptor and therefore our cells can’t get infected.
 This trivial but beautifully engineered process is the gold mine to prevent viral infections.

 And that is why you have been hearing a lot about antibodies lately.
 With the current pandemic, researchers are trying to develop vaccines that would have a goal (among many others) of triggering the generation of these antibodies, called neutralizing antibodies.